A degree in Government equips students with theoretical and practical knowledge concerning many different dimensions of politics, including:

 Comprehensive information about the undergraduate program can be found in the Undergraduate Program Handbook.

-The Directors of Undergraduate Studies are Professor Mark Rom and Professor Thane Gustafson.
+The Directors of Undergraduate Studies are Professor Mark Rom and Professor Matthew Carnes.
 Please see the Directors of Undergraduate Studies to declare your major and request approval for studying abroad.

 Course scheduling information can be found via the registrar's website and the MyAccess system.
 When prompted, select "Government," "Political Economy," "International Affairs" or "All."
 You may also sort courses by Professor or type.